Advent Wreath History, Meaning, and Celebration

 By Mark D. Harris

 Julie fumbled with the lock of her dorm room.
-Laying her purse, nursing notebook, deli croissant sandwich, and coffee on the floor in the hall, she finally opened the door.
+Laying her purse, nursing notebook, croissant sandwich, and coffee on the floor in the hall, she finally opened the door.
 My biology quiz didn’t go well this morning, and my anatomy project is late.
 At least I’ll get English right.
-I’ve got 30 minutes before I have to leave for work.
+I’ve got 30 minutes before I have to be at work.

 Sitting at her desk a few moments later, Julie began reading the poem her English professor was expecting an analysis of on Monday morning.